A Good Time for Making Tax-Smart Family Loans

 There are also alternatives to making a loan that you can consider (see "Alternatives to Family Loans," below).
 Always check with your tax advisor before helping a loved one with their home purchase to get the best tax results.

-Making a family loan isn't the only way to help a family member buy a home.
+Making an inter family loan isn't the only way to help a family member buy a home.
 For instance, if you're feeling quite generous, you could simply make a cash gift to accomplish the goal.
 Cash gifts up to a certain amount have no federal income tax consequences for either you or your family member.

 For 2024, you can make a gift of up to $18,000 to a family member (or anyone else) with no federal tax consequences.
 If your family member is married, you can make a gift of up to $36,000 (double $18,000) to the family member and his or her spouse with no federal gift tax consequences.
 And if you're married, you and your spouse can together make a joint gift of up to $36,000 to each family member with no federal gift tax consequences.
 That means if you're married and your family member is married, you and your spouse can together make a joint gift of up to $72,000 (four times $18,000) to the family member and his or her spouse with no federal gift tax consequences.